 Location, location, location!
 Yawn.
 We’ve all seen this.
 Listings featuring this phrase could be scrolled straight past.
 Diagnosis?
 A likely case of cliché fatigue.
 Where possible, try to avoid their overuse.
 Moreover, don’t exaggerate.
 Prospective tenants are more likely to trust you if they know they can trust your ads.
 ‘Splendid’, ‘conveniently located’, and ‘hidden gem’ – find a new way to say it, no matter how true it is.

 List your property on Australia’s #1 website dedicated to rental property.
-If you need a great tenant fast, choose our popular Smart Plan and get everything you need to lease your rental sooner.
+If you need a great tenant fast, choose our popular Premium Plan and get everything you need to lease your rental sooner.

 What are your best property listing tips?
 Share your thoughts in the Comments below.